Andrea Cagnano: Club career

-Internazionale
+Inter Milan

 Born in Cantù, Cagnano was a youth exponent of Inter.

 Loan to Santarcangelo and Pisa

 On 19 July 2017, Canano with Riccardo Gaiola were signed by Serie C side Santarcangelo on a season-long loan deal.
 On 3 September he made his professional debut in a 2–1 away win over Gubbio, he played the entire match.
 On 26 November, Cagnano scored his first professional goal, as a substitute, in the 74th minute of a 2–1 home defeat against FeralpiSalò.
 In January 2018, Cagnano returned to Inter leaving Santarcangelo with 13 appearances and 1 goal.

 On 31 January 2018, Cagnano was loaned to Serie C club Pisa for the second part of the season.
 On 20 March he made his debut for Pisa as a substitute replacing Maikol Negro in the 90th minute of a 1–0 away win over Pistoiese.
 Four days later, on 24 March, Cagnano played his first match as a starter in a 2–0 home defeat against Carrarese, and four more days later he played his first entire match for Pisa, a 1–0 away defeat against Arezzo.
 Cagnano ended his 6-month loan to Pisa with only this 3 appearances.